breezy-team/breezy/doc/user_manual/merge.rst

 .. _Configuration Files: configuration.html

-One the tarballs are in place then you are ready to build the package.
+Once the tarballs are in place then you are ready to build the package.
 See the `Building the package`_ section for more details on this.

 .. _Building the package: building.html